Content available exclusively for subscribers

 I’m being dead serious.

-If Fields better than Winston.
+Is Fields better than Winston?
 Obviously, a better runner, but not better in any other way, and Fields was signed to play quarterback, not running back.

 Winston is 36-51 as an NFL starter, and when the Jets signed Fields, he was 14-30, and now he’s 14-33.

-That contract was wild, and while Fields is a warrior who gives you everything he’s got, he’s not good at going through progressions.
+That contract was profligate, and while Fields is a warrior who gives you everything he’s got, he’s not great at going through progressions.
 He tends to lock on his first read and is often a one-read-and-run QB.
-He also doesn’t throw with anticipation, waiting for receivers to flash open, then throwing rockets, sometimes late.
+He generally doesn’t throw with anticipation, waiting for receivers to flash open, then throwing rockets, sometimes late.

 But it’s unfair to criticize Fields for those shortcomings because they were all over the film from his first four years.
 Caveat emptor.